 Addiction sufferers take Methadone and Suboxone to combat harmful opiates such as heroin and prescription opioids such as OxyContin.

-Individuals take these two drugs to end the chemical dependency to these dangerous habit-forming drugs.
+Individuals take these two drugs to stop chemical dependency on these dangerous habit-forming drugs.

-Methadone and Suboxone have helped people gain a better quality of life they may have once had before becoming addicted to heroin and prescription opioids.
+Methadone and Suboxone have helped people gain a better quality of life they may have once had before getting addicted to heroin and prescription opioids.

 Methadone and Suboxone help fight withdrawal symptoms and can manage to avoid relapse.